robinmordasiewicz/f5-cnf-lab/index.rst

    module5/index.rst
    module6/index.rst

-This lab will demonstrate how to deploy BIG-IP CGN as a Cloud-Native Network Function (CNF)
+This lab will demonstrate BIG-IP CGN deployed as a Cloud-Native Network Function (CNF)